 The teenage years can be a challenging time for both the teens and their parents.
 With hormonal changes, peer pressure, and academic stress, it’s not uncommon for teenagers to exhibit certain behaviours that may seem out of character.
 However, when these behaviours become extreme and disruptive, it could be a sign of a deeper underlying issue—narcissism.

+For Canadian parents navigating the complexities of teenage development, support is available.
 To learn more about dual diagnosis treatment for troubled teenagers in Canada, contact Venture Academy.
 Call 866.762.2211 or reach out to us online today.

 What Is Narcissism?